 Once you’ve established your thesis and introductory paragraph, move on to the body paragraphs.
 I find this format to be the most helpful for outlining a simple but quality paragraph.

-Sentence 2: Analysis- quickly analyze why you think sentence one is true.
+Sentence 2 (Analysis): Quickly analyze why you think sentence 1 is true.

-Sentence 3: Fact- back up sentence two and lend support to sentence one through the use of a relevant fact.
+Sentence 3 (Fact): Back up sentence 2 and lend support to sentence 1 by stating a relevant fact.
 Make sure you cite your source correctly.

-Sentence 5: Quote- Quotes from credible sources can be powerful, but should be used sparingly, otherwise your own words will be drowned out and the paper will be little more than cut and paste plagiarism.
+Sentence 5 (Quote): Quotes from credible sources can be powerful but should be used sparingly—otherwise your own words will be drowned out, and the paper will be little more than cut-and-paste plagiarism.
 Find a quote that says something similar to your analysis and use it as support for your ideas.
-Do not let it replace your ideas or be the springboard for them.
+Do not let it replace your ideas or be a springboard for them.

-Sentence 6: Analyze the quote and how it relates to the point you’re making with your subtopic.
+Sentence 6 (Analysis): Analyze the quote by showing how it relates to the point you’re making about your subtopic.

-This basic framework for a body paragraph makes it easy to plug in your sentences.
-You must be careful to provide plenty of your own thoughts and ideas, and use quotes to compliment them.
-Facts support your ideas and quotes compliment them.
-Remember that.
-Plagiarism is stealing, and it’s downright lazy and one of the rudest things you can do to another person.
-Not only does it have very serious consequences, but it’s just not cool.
-Don’t do it.
+This basic framework for a body paragraph makes it easy to plug in sentences and get a lot of writing done quickly.
+You must be careful to provide plenty of your own thoughts and ideas.
+Remember: facts support your ideas and quotes compliment them.

-The conclusion of your paragraph needs to restate all your previous ideas.
-Summarize your paper basically, avoiding repetitive phrases and already stated facts or ideas.
-Mention your subtopics again and reaffirm how they support your overarching topic.
-Leave your reader with a sentence that makes them think about the topic for a moment after they’ve finished the paper- a question or a thought-provoking sentence, for example.
+The conclusion of your paper needs to restate all of your previous ideas without sounding overly repetitive.
+Summarize the basic points of your thesis without restating facts or ideas.
+Mention your subtopics again and reaffirm how they support your overarching claim.
+Finally, leave your reader with a sentence that makes them think about the topic for a moment after they’ve finished the paper.
+This can be a question or a thought-provoking sentence.

-If you’re having trouble with your paper and feeling stuck, go for a quick five minute run.
+If you’re having trouble with your paper or feeling stuck, go for a quick five-minute run.
 Run briskly and breathe deeply.
 On your return, drink some water and eat a light snack.
 Get back to work.
 You can write this paper, and you will.

 7. Finishing Up